The Bankrate promise

 - You’ll have flexible redemption options, including cash back and travel at an equal value, plus the ability to increase your rewards value toward Chase and transfer partner travel when paired with a Chase Ultimate Rewards card.

-- It can offer plenty of savings with its 0% intro APR on purchases (then 17.49 percent to 23.49 percent variable) and no annual fee to worry about.
+- It can offer plenty of savings with its 0% intro APR on purchases for 12 months (then 17.99 percent to 23.99 percent variable) and no annual fee to worry about.

 - Big spenders may find their rewards hobbled by the 5 percent categories’ $25,000 yearly spending limit and the 2 percent categories’ equal $25,000 yearly limit (then 1 percent back).